 A raise/drop objection mechanism to provide the flexibility to control the tests

 Use of powerful SystemVerilog features such as assertions and functional coverage

 Reuse of UVM agents written for interface IP blocks on pins of the SoC

-If a design does not contain any processors, the UVM testbench is sufficient for verification.
-In a RISC-V SoC, the UVM tests must be paired with C tests that run on the embedded processor.
-In the second step, these tests must be compiled, assembled, linked, and loaded into the design’s memory so that they can co-simulate with the UVM testbench.
+If a design does not contain any processors, the UVM test bench is sufficient for verification.
+For a RISC-V SoC, you need to pair the UVM tests with C tests that run on the embedded processor.
+In the second step, compile, assemble, link, and load these tests into the design's memory to enable them to co-simulate with the UVM testbench.
 For RISC-V, there is an industry-standard toolchain available to support this flow.
 The first stage is running a standard C pre-processor to remove comments, expand macros and included files, and handle conditional compilation options.
-In the compilation stage, the preprocessed code is translated to assembly instructions specific to the target processor architecture.
+In the compilation stage, the preprocessed code is translated into assembly instructions specific to the target processor architecture.
 The RISC-V assembly instructions are converted to object code, the actual instructions to be run by the embedded processor.
 Finally, the linker arranges the sections of object code so that functions in some sections can successfully call functions in other ones.
 It also adds sections containing the instructions for library functions called by the program.

 The RISC-V toolchain provides a command to compile, assemble, and link C code for its ISA.
 For example, the following command creates a test for a GPIO block: